ArjenR/howtos/install_wazuh_agent_in_opensuse_microos.md

-# How to install the wazuh agen in opensuse microos
+# How to install the wazuh agent in opensuse MicroOs

 Opensuse MicroOs has a read only root and works with snaphot.
 Wahu agent installs itself in /var/ossec. /opt/ossec would be better and more conforming to file location standards in linux.